 In addition, REST has a number of limitations and drawbacks:

-• REST does not provide a clear solution to the inevitable problems such as paging, specific structure of the return body, error handling and authentication, etc.
+; The same problem arises for operations like money transfers, where the limited number of HTTP verbs cannot support all business scenarios. - REST does not provide a clear solution to the inevitable problems such as paging, specific structure of the return body, error handling and authentication, etc.

-• For complex queries (such as Search Search), the query parameters of the RESTful API can become very complex and difficult to maintain.
+- For complex queries (such as Search Search), the query parameters of the RESTful API can become very complex and difficult to maintain.

 Therefore, although the REST style is a good guideline, the specific implementation needs to be combined with specific business requirements and technical features to make some trade-offs in order to achieve a good API design.
 Finally, do we need a Web API design specification that follows the REST style?
 I think REST can solve 90% of the problems, but there is still 10% need to specify the details.